georgehuan1994/Unity-Tic-Tac-Toe/README.md

-# Unity-Tic-Tac-Toe
+# Unity TicTacToe
-A Tic-Tac-Toe game in Unity
+A TicTacToe game made in Unity.